Bilkouristas/DevSecOps-toolcha1n/README.md

 SCA (Security Component Analysis)
 =================

-(**_Used Tool_: Dependabot** _Alternatives_: OWASP Dependencies Check, FOSSA, Snyk)
+(**_Used Tool_: Dependabot**/_Alternatives_: OWASP Dependencies Check, FOSSA, Snyk)

-_Description_: Dependabot will scan your GitHub repository dependancies, their versions and any vulnerabilities related to them and submit PRs to update your dependencies.
+**Description**: Dependabot will scan your GitHub repository dependancies, their versions and any vulnerabilities related to them and submit PRs to update your dependencies.

 Automatically enable Dependabot on the Security tab on your github repo or alternatively, for manual setup create a file named `dependabot.yml` inside `.github` folder and paste this content into it: